canonical/cluster-api-k8s/docs/getting-started.md

 canonical-k8s-control-plane-provider   ControlPlaneProvider     /home/ubuntu/control-plane-canonical-k8s-control-plane-provider/latest/                     control-plane-components.yaml
 ```

+The `cluster-api-k8s` repository is currently private.
+Therefore we need to provide authentication in order to fetch the images.
+Follow [this guide](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) and modify the `bootstrap-components.yaml` and `control-plane-components.yaml` accordingly.

 Now, we can initialize the cluster, we omit the infrastructure provider for now and deploy it manually later:

 ```bash